jfgid/TagSystem/README.md

 # Tag System Project

 These C++ programs showcase different programming styles with an emphasis on functional style.
 This style exercise is inspired by the reading of the book entitled "Functional Programming in C++"[^1].
-These programs compute the same sequences of words defined by tag systems.
+They compute the same sequences of words defined by tag systems.

 Tag systems are described in Wikipedia :